ObjectBoxPC/mediaspinner/README.md

 ## License

-Mediaspinner is available under the MIT License.
+MediaSpinner is available under the MIT License.
 Refer to `LICENSE.txt` for details.